What is feline leukemia?

 Discovered in 1964, the feline leukemia virus (FeLV) is a retrovirus belonging to the subfamily orthoretrovirinae which is in the same family as the feline immunodeficiency virus (FIV).

 More deaths occur from the feline leukemia virus than any other pathogenic disease in cats.
-Currently, 2%-3% of cats who go outdoors the United States are FeLV positive.
+Currently, 2%-3% of cats who go outdoors in the United States are FeLV positive.

 Four subgroups of FeLV exist:

 Only subgroup A is transmissible between cats.
 The other subgroups arise de novo or as results of recombination with an endogenous feline DNA sequence.
 Hence, there is very good evidence this virus is quite ancient and may well have evolved more than one time over the last 10,000,000 years.